 The definition of trespassing is to be in a place you should not be; criminal trespassing is thus defined by entering or remaining in someone else’s property without their permission or when it is prohibited.
 There can be various instances in which someone can claim a lawsuit against you for such charges under Illinois Law.
 Some examples of criminal trespassing may include but are not limited to:

-- Entering someone’s personal property without their permission or staying their even when they asked you to leave.
+Entering someone’s personal property without their permission or staying there even when they asked you to leave.

 Depending on the severity of trespassing and whether it was combined with another crime like damage to property, your penalty can vary.
 Having an experienced attorney by your side will help you analyze the situation better.
 They will also provide you with options so that they could work towards reducing your charges or completely removing them so that it doesn’t stay on your record.